 With guitarist/composer Marc van Vugt I collaborate in a duo and quartet and in many projects like the jazz chamber orchestra Marc van Vugt’s Big Bizar Habit.
 We played at international Jazzfestivals, clubs and concerts halls in a.o.
 New York, Montreal, Toronto, Vancouver, Paris (Fr) and did concert tours in Canada, Japan, Indonesia, Malaysia, France, USA, Malta, Macedonia and of course the Netherlands.

 Starting in 1999 I played 8 years in a duo with pianist Jeroen van Vliet.
-We share a similar background in playing the classical piano repertoire when we were young.
 In the beginning we concentrated on arranging songs, mostly original ones.
 Later we were much more into free improvisation.
 Those two things together create an interesting contrast!
 We released the intimate album Low Tide.